 However, after about six months, I decided to move on.
 Wellington is an amazing city, but for me the hustle and bustle wasn’t where I felt at home.

 A city with plenty of career opportunities was at the top of my priority list however I also wanted to live someplace where I didn’t have to spend hours in my car or on public transport each day.
-That’s when I discovered the Manawatū!
-Five years later, I have never felt more at home.
+That’s when I discovered the Manawatū.
+Almost a decade on and I have never felt more at home!

 I have a career that I absolutely love!
-I’m the Marketing Manager for Norwood, a nationwide business that has their Support Office located in Palmerston North.
+I work for Norwood, a nationwide business that has their Support Office located in Palmerston North.
 There are numerous national businesses who have chosen to set up their ‘head office’ here in Palmerston North, which allows for a lot of awesome job opportunities.

 I’ve been at Norwood for almost four years now.
 Being a large organisation, there is plenty of opportunity for career growth and ‘climbing the ladder’ as such which has been awesome for my professional development.
 I’ve also been able to study marketing part-time at Massey University while I worked full-time, which was super convenient as Massey is just up the road.